ucsb-bren/ESM296-3W-2016/wk04_tidyr/index.md

 ### Programming (Group)

-1. Write a function in R to do some data analysis or simulation that your group will find interesting
+1. Write a function in R to do some data analysis or simulation that your group will find interesting (use this to start on your project)
     * include at least two different data types
     * return a list
-    * include at least two different control structures
     * make sure you document your program
 1. Add this function to your organization's github repository - Note this is how we will check to make sure you have completed the assignment - so make sure that you have committed and pushed your function to that organization's repository.